 In a surprising and unprecedented wave of unity, 80% of African Americans across the United States collectively decided to relocate to Africa.
 This movement, known as "The Exodus," took its roots from Marcus Garvey's vision of a self-sustained, prosperous Black diaspora.
-People from all walks of life—doctors, teachers, engineers, business owners—felt they could no longer thrive within a society that continuously undermined our value as legitimate, law-abiding citizens.
+People from all walks of life—doctors, teachers, scienists, engineers, business owners—felt they could no longer thrive within a society that continuously undermined our value as legitimate, productive, law-abiding citizens.
 The departure was well-planned, executed with dignity and purpose.

 The U.S. economy didn’t notice the impact right away, but within a few years, the effects became impossible to ignore.